SecretSurfSpot/seedlings/README.md

 ## Requirements

-Click the [Challenge Specification](./seedlings_challenge_specs.md) to see the full requirements/specification.
+Click the [Challenge Specification](./seedlings_challenge_specs.md) to see the full requirements/specifications.

-From the given spec, a high level set of requirements, and 3 users stories, have been derived, as below:
+From the above specifications, a high level set of requirements and 3 users stories have been derived, as below:

 Implement a mini Seedrs website with 3 pages:
 1) List of Campaigns